Sarah’s Super Return

 Sarah Jackson is a true inspiration for any Isle of Wight youngster looking to build a successul career.
 Sarah went to the mainland to become a Police Constable, and has now returned to the Island as one of our most important and influential citizens.
 Sarah Jackson admits that when she was growing up on the Island she was not sure which career path she wanted to take, until she finally decided the police force would help her fulfil her aims and ambitions.
 However, when she moved to the mainland to become a Constable in August 1989, she could not have envisaged that she would ultimately return to the Island in the prestigious position of Superintendent Sarah Jackson.

 As such she is in charge of the Isle of Wight district of the Hampshire Constabulary.
 Sarah is now some 15 months into her role, with around 150 officers and staff under her command.
 She said: “I love policing because every day is different and we have the opportunity to make someone’s life safer and possibly better, and we also prevent people being harmed, so what more could anyone want from a job?
-There are times when it is difficult buy klonopin and times when it is challenging and that is certainly been the case in the last 15 months.
+There are times when it is difficult buy klonopin and times when it is challenging and that is can you buy arimidex in mexico certainly been the case in the last 15 months.
 “It has been a busy time but I am surrounded by fabulous people.
 I may be the figure head but actually the people who do the hard work are my officers and staff on the ground, and I would like to say a big ‘thank you’ to them because they are the ones who do the work day in, and day out, They talk to residents on the Island, and deal with their concerns; they are the ones who deliver that quality of service.”

 Sarah was born in a police house in Newport.
 Her father, John (Jock) Horne, was a police officer and also heavily involved in Island football, while mother Adrienne was for many years a nurse working in the surgery at Brading.
 “I went to school at Barton Primary, then to Downside, and finally to Medina,” Sarah recalls.
 “I was a Brownie then a Girl Guide and a Venture Scout, which was a big part of my life growing up.
 I also did some work at Medina House on School Lane, for disabled children.
 I enjoyed working with children, and at that time did not really have any aspirations to join the police.”
 When she left school at 18, Sarah opted not to go to university.
 Instead she moved into retail management on the mainland, but soon realised that was not for her.
 She returned to the Island to live with mum and dad whilst she applied to join the police.
 Her first posting was to the New Forest before moving to Southampton.
 After a period working at the police training centre at Ashford in Kent, during which she was promoted to Sergeant, she returned to Hampshire.
 Over the next 15 years Sarah worked mainly in the north of Hampshire at Aldershot, Fleet, Yateley and Farnborough, as well as at Police HQ in Winchester where she became an Inspector in 2003 and Chief Inspector three years later.
 She said: “After a couple of abortive attempts at Superintendent, I was finally successful in 2014.
 During this time I was working for the Chief Constable as his staff officer which was a very busy and interesting job, but then I had the opportunity to come to the Island.